rcrowther/django-img/README.md

 ## New Image Repositories
 ### Overview
-The two core models in this app can be subclassed.
+The core models in this app can be subclassed.
 If you create subclasses, the subclass models have new DB tables, and can operate with new configurations such as storing files in different directories.

 Two scenarios where you may want to do this,

 #### Associated data with images
 You may want to associate data with an image.
 Many people's first thought would be to add a title.
 That said, an image title is not often displayed, and/or a simple duplication of a filename, which should be avoided.
-Image does not provide titles by default.
+This app does not provide titles by default.

 But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.
-All of these can legitimately viewed as 'part of the image' or 'an aspect of the image'.
+All of these may be viewed as 'an aspect of the image'.

 #### Splitting needs
 It's fun to tweak with settings, but sometimes, maybe often, this is not the best approach.

 Let's say you have a website which gathers photos that are joined to NewsArticle.
 Those photos are linked for sure to the Article, and can probably be created and deleted with the NewsArticle.
-But you may also have a need to upload images for the site in general.
-Perhaps for banner displays.
+But you may also have a need to upload images for the site in general, perhaps for banner displays.
 This is an image pool.
 The deletion policy is different.
 There may be no need for credits.

 These are two seperate apps.
 Make two apps.
 Avoid complex configuration.